felix-hilden/tekore/docs/src/reference/auth.rst

     url = cred.user_authorisation_url()
     code = ...  # Redirect user to login and retrieve code user_token = cred.request_user_token(code)

+This redirection and extraction of data is carried out with a web server.
+See this recipe on an :ref:`auth-server` for an example implementation.
+Spinning up a server can be replaced with some manual work, e.g. the user pasting information to a terminal.
+For example :func:`prompt_for_user_token` uses this manual way, but this also makes it unusable on a server.

 Tokens expire after an hour.
 Their expiration status can be determined via